oracle/node-oracledb/INSTALL.md

 The steps below create a Node.js installation for testing.
 Adjust the steps for your environment.

-This node-oracledb release has been tested with Node 4, 6 and 8 on 64-bit Oracle Linux and Windows.
-The add-on can also build on macOS, and some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
+This node-oracledb release has been tested with Node 4, 6 and 8 on 64-bit Oracle Linux, Windows and macOS.
+The add-on can also build on some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.

 *Note*: Installation has improved significantly in node-oracledb 2.x.
 Pre-built binaries are now available for some combinations of